configwizard/neo-docs/content/tutorials/containers.md

 {{% /tab %}}
 {{< /tabs >}}

+### Creating a container

-Now we can get on with creating a container
+Now we can get on with creating a container.

+You will need

+1. A container placement policy (`placementPolicy`)
+2. A set of Basic ACL permissions (`permissions`)

 {{< tabs >}}
 {{% tab name="Go" %}}